 One of the strategic focus areas of ITC Infotech is providing business-friendly solutions for Digital Banking.
 It covers the landscape across customer experience, Digital Operations & employee experience, and Digital Foundation, which includes Data & Core modernisation.
 We are constantly shaping and calibrating our POVs and offerings, working closely with our clients and prospects.

-Over the years, we have come across many clients who are facing tremendous challenges with their legacy mainframe-based core banking platform.
-They are neither able to launch any new industry-leading customer experience solutions nor able to bring out any innovative propositions to remain competitive in the marketplace.
+Over the years, we have come across many clients, both traditional and FinTechs, who are facing tremendous challenges with their legacy mainframe-based core banking platform.
+They are neither able to launch any new industry leading customer experience solutions, nor able to bring out any innovative propositions to remain competitive in the marketplace.

 Generally, there are two broad approaches that we have seen and have worked on –

 - Extend the life of the legacy/mainframe – Continue to use mainframe platform but mitigate legacy risks & Bottlenecks

 - Move away from Mainframe completely – Mainframe solution is unviable and poses significant Risks for business growth.

 Customers adopt their approach primarily based on the transformation drivers – Cost pressures, business imperatives and/or risk appetite.

 An organisation pursues this approach if the primary driver for transformation is to resolve Digital Laggardness or enable business innovation.
 Under this approach, the legacy continues but specific interventions are brought in to enable or build new age Digital experience to customer and employees alike.
 Most common approach is to gradually move to an API first model.
 The bulk of Business rules and the entire data continue to reside on legacy.
 Many use this opportunity to also look at ways of reducing MIPS cost (in case of mainframes) by externalising data to an ODS.
 There are typically three variants as far as this approach goes –